transd-lang/transd/Specification/README.md

 #lang transd
 ```

-The standard file name extension for Transd source files is ".td".
+The standard file name extension for Transd source files is `.td`.

 ## 2. Structure of Transd program